Event export

 Accessing the bucket

-You will need to use a to use any of these methods.
+You will need to use a Google service account to use any of these methods.
 On request, fulfillmenttools will provide you with a service account key that you have to use for authentication.
 The service account can only be used to access this particular bucket.
 It cannot be used to access the fulfilmenttools API or the client applications.

 The service account key will be a file named {YOUR_TENANT_NAME}-<key_id>.json.
 This file contains a JSON representation of the service account.